 Remember: localization is tremendously important to make it easy for your customers to engage with your company, so hopefully these tips will be useful for you to make it happen in an effective and efficient way.

 Make sure to also check out our Email Marketing vs Social Media Marketing Comparison.
-Or If you would like to explore all of our posts on email tips and tricks, you can find them here.

 What is localization strategy in marketing?

 A localization strategy is a way in which a company or organization adjusts its marketing efforts to a particular country, state, city, culture, and/or language.

 Localization is a key part of personalizing individual email messages and entire email marketing campaigns.

 What can help you implement localization in your email marketing?

 To be able to implement localization in your email marketing, you need to ask your current and potential customers to specify their country of residence and write their local postal code when signing up for your email newsletters on your website.